jay-2000/JsTut/Day 1/day1.md

 Please note that this can only be done in backticks.
 Other quotes don’t have this embedding functionality!

 alert( "the result is ${1 + 2}" ); // the result is ${1 + 2} (double quotes do nothing)

+- Boolean (logical type)

+The boolean type has only two values: true and false.

+This type is commonly used to store yes/no values: true means “yes, correct”, and false means “no, incorrect”.

+For instance:

+let nameFieldChecked = true; // yes, name field is checked

+let ageFieldChecked = false; // no, age field is not checked

+Boolean values also come as a result of comparisons:

+let isGreater = 4 > 1;

+alert( isGreater ); // true (the comparison result is "yes")